-Dana is a retired eye surgeon who served for eight years as Executive Director of Gender Rights Maryland, the state’s trans political organization, which worked the Maryland gender identity bill to passage in 2014.
+Dana is a retired eye surgeon who, after seven years on the board of Equality Maryland, served for eight years as Executive Director of Gender Rights Maryland, the state’s trans political organization, which worked the Maryland gender identity bill to passage in 2014.
 She served a term as a senior adviser for Councilmember Trachtenberg on the Montgomery County Council.
-She is chair of the national advisory board of Freedom to Work and wrote a weekly column for the Huffington Post from 2012-18.
+She was chair of the national advisory board of Freedom to Work and wrote a weekly column for the Huffington Post from 2012-18.
 She has served on the Rules Committee of the national Democratic Party, and has twice run for state delegate and twice for state Senate in Maryland’s District 18.
 She was inducted into the Montgomery County Human Rights Hall of Fame in 2014, and served on the county’s Committee on Hate/Violence from 2015-18.
-Dana is a proud mother of two sons and grandmother of two very cute young granddaughters.
+She is a recipient of the University of Pennsylvania Women in Medicine Award for 2020.
+Dana is a proud mother of two sons and grandmother of two very cute granddaughters.

 Jeremy writes and speaks widely about challenges and opportunities facing the Jewish community.
 He has been published widely, including in the New York Jewish Week, the Jewish Forward, Zeek, Sh’ma, and the Washington Post: On Faith.
 The JTA included him in their 2010 “Twitter 100” list of the most influential Jewish voices on Twitter.
 You can follow him @BurtonJM.
 Jeremy has a B.A. in political science from Queens College of the City University of New York.

-Forty-one years ago Anne moved from Manhattan to Newton, Massachusetts to share my life with my husband, Myron.
+Forty-one years ago, Ann moved from Manhattan to Newton, Massachusetts to share her life with her husband, Myron.
 Their family grew to include three incredible daughters who gifted them with four grandchildren.
-During the years, Anne served on the boards of the Solomon Schecter Day School, Temple Mishkan Tefila, Jewish Family and Children Service and Keshet.
+During the years, Ann served on the boards of the Solomon Schecter Day School, Temple Mishkan Tefila, Jewish Family and Children Service and Keshet.

-Asher Gelman is a director, choreographer, actor, dancer, playwright, and producer.
+S. Asher Gelman is a director, choreographer, actor, dancer, playwright, and producer.
 Through his production company, Midnight Theatricals, he produced and directed his first original play, Afterglow, which ran for 14 months Off-Broadway at the Davenport Theater.
-He recently produced the Off-Broadway musical, We Are The Tigers by Preston Max Allen.
-Gelman’s second play, safeword., opened Off Broadway in April.
+In 2019, Gelman’s second play, safeword., opened Off-Broadway in April, and he also produced the Off-Broadway musical, We Are The Tigers by Preston Max Allen.
+Most recently, Gelman directed, choreographed, and produced the short dance for film The Greatest City in the World.
 Originally from Chevy Chase, MD, Asher received his Bachelors Degree in Dance and Theater from Bard College in New York in 2006 and his Masters in Fine Arts in Dance from The George Washington University in Washington DC in 2012.
 From 2006 to 2016, Asher lived in Tel Aviv, Israel, where he became one of the founders of The Stage, Tel Aviv’s premier English language performing arts organization, serving as its first Artistic Director from 2013 to 2016.
 He serves on the Advisory Board of the Richard B. Fisher Center for the Performing Arts at Bard College.
 Asher lives in New York City with his husband, Mati.